-Article 15 Disciplinary Procedures in the Military
+Article 15 Disciplinary Procedures Under Military Law

 If you were arrested during the events that resulted in Article 15 penalties, you may face consequences in your civilian life.
 This is because arrests may be reported to the FBI.
 You can ask your commander to help you ask the FBI to remove the record of your arrest, or you can submit a request under privacy laws.
 As noted above, Article 15 does not result in a criminal record, so you should not face the same types of obstacles that people with convictions in a civilian court often face.